 Cleft is one of the most common birth defects in the world, but in resource-limited areas of Ecuador children born with cleft have no way of getting the care they urgently need.
 Living with a physical disability like untreated cleft lip/palate can be devastating: infants have higher mortality rates, children are hidden at home due to bullying, & families struggle financially.
 Because of the pandemic, there is a long backlog of patients who need care in addition to new babies born with cleft.

-This project will enable the GSF team of volunteer surgeons and other medical professionals to provide free comprehensive cleft care to patients Sept.
-6-19, 2021, including surgical procedures for 70 patients & feeding assistance for parents of infants born with cleft.
+This project will enable the GSF team of volunteer surgeons & other medical professionals to provide free comprehensive cleft care to patients in March 2023, including surgical procedures for at least 5 of 50 patients & feeding assistance for parents of infants born with cleft.
 Our patients will receive the care they need to help them overcome the negative effects of living with a physical disability & be able to grow and thrive.
 Donations have an immediate & direct impact to help our patients.

 Comprehensive cleft care transforms the lives children born with cleft and gives them a new chance at full, productive lives.
 Our patients have better health, can attend school, and integrate into their communities.
 Without the burden of caring for a child isolated at home, their families are better able to gain financial stability & find social support.
 GSF will share patient stories & photos via GlobalGiving about the life-changing care that your generosity makes possible through this project.